-- A file that you uploaded into an app item, a contract in .docx format, for example.
+- A file uploaded to an app item (for example, a contract in the .docx format).

 Step 2.
-Configure signature settings in an app.
+Configure the signature settings in the app.

-Open the app menu and select Signature settings.
-The settings come under two units: Access permissions and Field exclusions.
+Open the app and click the gear icon next to its name.
+In the menu, select Signature Settings.
+There are two sections: Access permissions and Field exclusions.

 By default, no one has permission to sign app items.
-You need to specify the appropriate users, group, or org chart items in the Users with signing permissions field.
+You need to specify the appropriate users, groups, or org chart items in the Users with signing permissions field.

 Two solutions are available:

 - Exclude system fields by default.
-System fields are standard for all the app items.
-Created by the system, these fields are often used in business processes.
-For example, “ID,” “Index,” “Creation date.”
-If you enable this option, all system fields will not be signed except for Name and File in a document-type app and Start date and End date fields in an event-type app.
+System fields are the fields that are the same for all apps, such as Identifier, Index Number, or Created on.
+They are added automatically by the system and often used in business processes.
+If you select this option, all system fields except for Name and File will not be signed.
+For event type apps, you cannot exclude the Start date and End date.

-- Configure signature fields manually.
-Configure the fields that should not be signed manually.
-A list of fields includes both system fields and the fields you have created during the app setup.
-Make sure the system fields that the business process may change, such as «status,» are selected for exclusion.
+- Set up the fields manually.
+Select the fields that should not be signed.
+The list of fields includes both system fields and the fields you added when creating the app.
+Make sure you exclude all fields that can change during a business process, such as Status.

-- Select a digital signature provider that issued a certificate you are going to use for signing.
+- Select a digital signature provider that issued the certificate you are going to use for signing.

-- Grant the operating system access to the certificate file if needed.
-The certificate selection window opens.
+- If needed, grant the operating system access to the certificate file.
+The certificate selection window will open.

 - Specify the certificate.

-- The system checks whether the certificate is valid and notifies once the app is signed.
-After that, the Sign button will be hidden on the app page.
+The system checks whether the certificate is valid and notifies once the app item is signed.

 - Signatures archive.
-The archive keeps the information about all the signed versions of a document.
-Also, you can download the list of signed attributes and a file with e-signature details there.
+The archive keeps the information about all signed versions of the document.
+Here you can also download a text file with a list of signed attributes and an archive file with the digital signature details.

-Until the signature is valid, you cannot resign the same app item.
-That’s why the Sign button is hidden on the app item’s page.
-The signature remains valid until the signed data is unchanged.
+Until the signature becomes invalid, you cannot sign the same app item again.
+That’s why the Sign button is hidden from the app item’s page.
+The signature remains valid until the signed data is changed.